xiaoli-dong/metagenomics_crash_course/qc/README.md

 #Step 4: clipping off the low quality ends
 nohup bbduk.sh -Xmx10g in=your_sample_id_filterPhix_R1.fastq in2=your_sample_id_filterPhix_R2.fastq out=your_sample_id.qc.R1.fastq out2=your_sample_id.qc.R2.fastq qtrim=rl trimq=15 minlength=30 >& your_sample_id.lowquality.log.txt&

-#you will need to run the above steps for all your samples

 ```
+you need to repeat the step-by-step steps for all your samples